Craetion5/minesweeper-online/architecture.md

 Game logic happens in a NodeJS Express backend.
 The game is rendered on a HTML/JavaScript frontend.
 The Express server first serves the game.html file, which contains JavaScript code, which then creates a websocket connection to server using socket.io.

 The following diagram explains how the basic flow of logic happens with socket.io.
-Notice that because there can be many frontends connected to the same backend, and all messages sent by backend are sent to **all clients** at once.
+Notice that because there can be many frontends connected to the same backend, all the messages sent by backend to client are sent to **all clients** at once.
 The diagram simply shows one frontend.

 ![Sequence diagram of flow of logic between frontend and backend](sequencediagram.png)